woodworm83/EventSourcingDotNet/README.md

         await _repository.SaveAsync(aggregate);
     }

-Alternatively there is a shorthand extension method allowing to retrieve, update and save the aggregate in one statement:
+If it is not necessary to implement any logic between getting the event from the repository, adding events and storing it back, there is a shorthand extension method allowing to retrieve, update and save the aggregate in one statement:

-    IAggregateRepository<TAggregateId, TState>.UpdateAsync(TAggregateId aggregateId, params IDomainEvent<TState>[] events);
+    IAggregateRepository<TAggregateId, TState>.UpdateAsync(TAggregateId aggregateId, params IDomainEvent[] events);

 ## Configuration using Dependency Injection
 The library uses [Microsoft Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection).